 The Trends in International Mathematics and Science Study (TIMSS) is an assessment of mathematics and science that has been monitoring trends in pupil achievement at Years 5 and 9 since 1995.
 TIMSS takes place every 4 years in over 60 countries and provides internationally comparable data on pupils’ attainment in mathematics and science, and how their performance is related to their attitudes, gender and background.
 In addition, TIMSS includes teacher and school questionnaires, which provide valuable information on teacher and school leaders’ views on teaching mathematics and science.

 In the welcome letter, addressed to your headteacher, a date is given for the study to be conducted at your school.
 We hope that this date is convenient for your staff and pupils, and that suitable room(s) can be made available.
-If for any reason this date is not suitable, your TIMSS school coordinator can contact our TIMSS support team to suggest an alternative date for the study to take place.
-Our TIMSS support team will reply to confirm a new date.
+If for any reason this date is not suitable, please let us know.

 Following a rigorous sampling process, your school has been randomly selected to participate in TIMSS by the International Association for the Evaluation of Educational Achievement (IEA).
 One of the requirements of the study is to ensure that the sample of participating schools is representative of schools in England.
 We are only able to approach schools that are selected through the random sampling approach, to ensure the results show a true representation of the full range of schools in England in respect of size, location and school type.
 Please see https://www.iea.nl/studies/iea/timss/timss2023 for detailed information on the study methodology.